danieltsam/qut-gradescope-autosubmitter/README.md

 That's it.
 No more manual submissions.

 *Or use it with your existing repository as a [Github Action](https://github.com/marketplace/actions/qut-gradescope-autosubmission)* 😊

+> To access the gradescope command in any directory on your machine, you may have to add the tool to your PATH.
+The installation places the 'gradescope' command in your user's local bin directory.

 ## 🔄 How It Works